EnKrypt/ClicksToX/README.md

 ## Cheating

 All actions and events including the timer countdown happen server-side.
+There is client side validation for opening links that are present in the current page.
-That said, there is no anti-cheat functionality implemented here, nor are such features planned.
+That said, there is no server-side anti-cheat functionality implemented here, nor are such features planned.
 The best anti-cheat is to play with people you know who value their time enough to not cheat in a party game.

 ## Context